We’re James and Meredith:

 Both creatively driven individuals with backgrounds in architecture and design, it was only a matter of time before their shared love for design, along with food and travel manifested into a contemporary visual documentation of the impactful beauty of these elements.

 James began screen printing in college, learning the process through an elective class during architecture school.
 Years later, he met Meredith while she was in graduate school and they began printing together as a creative release from their academic and working worlds.
-Everything seemed to gradually fall into place from there: casual printing led to a collaborative business of making and selling artwork together, and casual friendship led to a marriage of soul mates.
+Everything seemed to gradually fall into place from there: casual printing led to a collaborative business of making and selling artwork together, and casual friendship led to a marriage of two kindred souls.